spsanderson/python_mega_course/README.md

 Section 3 has been added

-We can use the [link](http://strftime.org/) for help with date and time formatting.
+We can use the website [http://strftime.org/](http://strftime.org/) for help with date and time formatting.